KyButler/totally-not-minecraft/README.md

 . . .
 However, if you want to build, simply create a project in Unity 2018.4.20f1, import all the assets, and change the build settings to include Scene 0 and 1 as "Main Menu" and "Game".
 This is what we did, worked fine, but do let us know if there's any issues!

 The PDF submission is the 'Project 6.pdf'.

+The YouTube video showing off the demonstration is https://youtu.be/32_EMg2q3nU.

+Thanks for the year!